 - Yes.
 If flow is restored then the tip needs to be cleaned and reattached.
 Mineral deposits and milk debris can easily collect in the holes of the steam tip, so be sure to clean these thoroughly.
 Soaking the tip in a solution of hot water and backflushing powder will help remove residues more effectively.

 - No. There may be a blockage in the steam arm.
 Clean the wand by using a pipe brush that has synthetic or plastic bristles; metal bristles can damage the wand.
-Then soak the wand in a solution of hot water and dish soap.
-Backflushing powders should not be used due to the chemicals, which can cause a reaction that will strip or change certain metals different colors, especially if any type of coating is missing.
+Then soak the wand in a solution of hot water and backflushing powder for ten minutes.

-- No. Allow the machine to cool, remove the housing, remove the copper pipe off the back of the steam valve and check for a blockage.
-If no blockage is present in the valve or the end of the pipe, a blockage is present on the boiler side.
-The machine should be sent in for repair/descale of the hydraulic system.
+- No. Allow machine to cool, remove the housing, remove the copper pipe off the back of the steam valve and check for a blockage if no blockage is present in the valve or the end of the pipe, a blockage is present on the boiler side.
+Should be sent in for repair/descale of hydraulic system.